KnowledgeCaptureAndDiscovery/somef/docs/output.md

 | **zipball_url** | Url | URL to the zip file where to download a software release |

- A REQUIREMENTS has the following properties:
+ A REQUIREMENT has the following properties:

 | Property | Expected value | Definition |
 |---|---|---|